jakubkoziel/Evox/README.md

 HTTP Header:
 Authorization: 8ucof2zKmuG3RNxofGBfKLiuVnBNDXfhNPoAdFqNF40
 ```
-API Key for Heroku server is being set as environmental variable.
+API Key for Heroku server is being set as environmental variable and its value is shown above.

 ### Unit and integration tests